offen/deployment/README.md

 # Deployment

-This repository keeps the configuration we use for deploying our own instance of Offen at `offen.offen.dev` using Docker and docker-compose, running on a bare `CX11` instance at Hetzner.
+This repository contains the configuration we use for deploying our own instance of Offen at `offen.offen.dev` using Docker and docker-compose, running on a bare `CX11` instance at Hetzner.
 It is designed as a template for you to use in a similar setup.

 ## Key features